 As many readers know, I speak at a lot of events every year.
-They vary from huge halls, like above in Zagreb where I spoke to 800 people, or a group of 300 from a major Bank’s Digital team, or a group of 100 high school students, shown below.
+They vary from huge halls, like above in Zagreb where I spoke to 800 people, or a group of 300 from a Major Bank’s Digital team, or a group of 100 high school students.

 Without seeming arrogant, I’ve been told I am a good public speaker.
 Repeat bookings and testimonials tell me so, but I am never satisfied.

 Recently I have enlisted the help of an “ImpactTologist” – my friend Martin Brooks to see how I can improve my content and delivery every time I speak.
 He has given me some brilliant advice that I have already put into practice.

 Generally, when I come off stage and mingle with guests and delegates after my talk, they say to me “That was a great talk.”

 Of course, I thank them for their kind words, but it was happening all the time, even when I gave what I thought was a pretty average presentation.
 I actually was starting to feel embarrassed, so I went looking for a way to deflect the compliments.

 Now when people compliment me after one of my talks, I ask them to reflect on it and concentrate on the content, not the delivery.

 I ask them in return – what are two things that you will take back to your company?

 This always makes them think.
 They generally take a breath and reflect on what I have said.